- What career fields do most of your graduate students enter?

 Approximately 20 students are admitted.
 We seek to keep the numbers low in order to maximize classroom interaction.

-Letters of acceptance or denial are sent out by the middle of May.
-Graduate assistantship positions are typically decided by mid April.
+Letters of acceptance or denial are sent out by the middle of May for Fall and by early December for the Spring.
+Graduate assistantship positions are decided by mid April.

 You should contact the faculty graduate coordinator, Dr. Gerald Driskill, via email or at (501) 569-3158 to arrange a campus visit.